wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.6.12 =
+* Added WP ALLSTARS as a co-author
+* Updated author information and links
+* Minor documentation improvements

 = 1.6.11 =
 * CRITICAL FIX: Completely removed auto-deactivation prevention code that was causing fatal errors